land-fish/landfish.org/Instructions for setting up a password manager and 2FA for account security.md

 Created by Landfish - aka Jeffrey Ladish

 This document describes the basic steps to setting up a password manager, generating secure passwords, and setting up 2FA on your accounts.

-You can reach out to [jeff.ladish@gmail.com](mailto:jeff.ladish@gmail.com) if you have any questions.
+##

-## 1. Install a Password Manager
+1. Install a Password Manager

 Install either 1Password or Lastpass to use as a password manager.
 Choose a secure password for this account.
 The first link describes how to make a secure password you can memorize.
 Create one, write it down and keep it in a secure location.
 It’s super important that you don’t lose this, as there will be no way to get your passwords if you lose it.
 If you already have a password manager with a secure password, you can skip this step.